-The working meeting has gathered the Housing Partnership members, Joint Research Centre, DG REGIO, DG Energy, and on behalf of the subnational level, representatives from CoR and, EUROCITIES..
-Eurostat and other Commission services were not able to take part.
-Separate communication will be necessary to secure full information of these services.
+The working meeting will gather together the Housing Partnership members, Joint Research Centre, Eurostat, DG REGIO, other relevant DGs such as DG ECFIN and EMPL, and on behalf of the subnational level, representatives from CoR, EUROCITIES and CEMR.

 At the meeting, the partners and invited stakeholders will explore the practical possibilities of improving housing market data on regional and city levels in the EU.
 The possibility of establishing a housing price database to cover the territory of the 28 Member States will be explored.
 This is deemed to be highly actionable, as several agencies noted above have already collected, analysed or otherwise dealt with this type of data in their individual research projects or initiatives.
 The aim of the working meeting is to unite these efforts and discuss possibilities for the collection and spatial processing of subnational housing prices (rent and purchase), as well as the establishment of a potential database.